 Beyond this, I have received the following formal and informal education:

-- 12-step individual and group programs with sponsorship
+* 12-step individual and peer support group programs

-- Love, Liberate, Launch, self-led and group program by Jessica Chilton
+* Love, Liberate, Launch, self-led and group holistic business coaching program by Jessica Chilton

 * The Art of Money, self-led program by Bari Tessler-Linden